catinahat85/BITC-University/tracks/network_mgmt.md

 **Est. Cost:** $204
 **Time to Complete:** ~6-9 Months

+* **Target Degree:** **B.A. in Liberal Arts, Specialization in Business Administration**
+* **Why:** This track is designed to build an "IT Director."
+It leans heavily on Management, Law, and Strategy to complement the Cisco technical skills.

 ## Specialty Core (30 Credits)
 *Strategy: Cisco CCST is the anchor.
 Saylor provides the theory.*